Za Hlei Thang

 Za Hlei Thang (ဇာလှေထန်း) (6 April 1943 – 17 March 2018) was a Burmese politician who was elected Member of Parliament as the Chin National League for Democracy candidate in the 1990 Myanmar general election.
 After the 1990 election, he fled Burma after the State Law and Order Restoration Council accused him of breaking the 1962 Printers and Publishers Registration Act, Article 20.
 While in exile, he served as Chairman of the Chin National League for Democracy, a "Chin party in exile".
 He also served as Minister of Social Welfare and Development and Minister of Health and Education at the National Coalition Government of the Union of Burma which is a "government in exile" led by Dr. Sein Win.
 He also served as Chairman of the Chin National Front which is a Chin insurgent group in Myanmar (Burma).
 He dedicated his life in the Chin national movement.

 Early years and education

 Za Hlei Thang was born on 6 April 1943 at Tlauhmun Village, Falam Township, Chin State.
-He studied primary school at Tlauhmun village and continue to study middle school at Falam City, the then capital city of Chin Special Division (now Chin State).
+He studied primary school at Tlauhmun village and continued to study middle school at Falam City, the then capital city of Chin Special Division (now Chin State).
 The government awarded scholarship to study at Myoma High School (Basic Education High School No. 2 Dagon) in Yangon.
 He passed his matriculation exam in 1964 and he was the only student qualified for Medical School from the school.
 He studied medicine at the University of Medicine-1, Yangon from 1965 onwards.
 He joined the Chin Literature and Culture Committee and was active in politics.